vjbollavarapu/tidygen/docs/MONOREPO_STRUCTURE.md

 ---

-This monorepo structure provides a solid foundation for building and maintaining the iNEAT ERP platform while supporting modern development practices and DevOps workflows.
+This monorepo structure provides a solid foundation for building and maintaining the TidyGen ERP platform while supporting modern development practices and DevOps workflows.